-Effective cleaning and preparation of components
+Pre-Treatments: Effective cleaning and preparation of components

-Our range of pre-treatments include:
+Our Range of Pre-Treatments include:

-Iron Phosphate – A type of conversion coating that forms a complete film on the part surface, changing the chemical and physical nature of the metal surface.
-An iron oxide base is developed, followed by a metal phosphate topcoat.
-The treated metal surface will typically have a grey to blue iridescent finish, depending on the coating weight and the base metal.
+A type of conversion coating that forms a complete film on the part surface.
+This changes the chemical and physical nature of the metal surface.
+As a result, an iron oxide base is developed, followed by a metal phosphate topcoat.
+The treated metal surface will typically have a grey to blue iridescent finish.
+This will depend on the coating weight and the base metal.

 Toran 3 does not contain phosphoric acid but works in a double-cure system with powder coating systems.
-Greases and oils on the metal are dissolved and chemically transformed to form part of the clear protective layer laid down on the product which is impervious to water and gives high adhesion for paint.
+Greases and oils on the metal are dissolved and chemically transformed, forming part of the clear protective layer laid down on the product.
+This layer is impervious to water and gives high adhesion for paint.
 Any dirt, dust or metal particles are washed from the product and then filtered out.
 Plaforization™ does not generate any waste for notifiable disposal.
-No sludge, no waste water, no VOC and so is one of our most environmentally friendly pre-treatment processes.*
+No sludge, no waste water, no VOC.
+It is, therefore, one of our most environmentally friendly pre-treatment processes.*

-Oxsilan – Our Oxsilan pre-treatment chemical is manufactured by Chemetall and is an eco-friendly and multi-metal pre-treatment process. **The Oxsilan® process is based on silanes that form aqueous solutions, through hydrolysis and condensation, polysiloxanes.
+Our Oxsilan chemical is manufactured by Chemetall and is an eco-friendly and multi-metal pre-treatment process. **The Oxsilan® process is based on silanes that form aqueous solutions, through hydrolysis and condensation, polysiloxanes.
 During the coating process, the reactive silanol groups can be chemically bonded to the metal as well as to the paint coating.

 The performance of any coating is significantly influenced by its ability to adhere properly to the substrate material.
 As the first stage of the metal finishing process, surface preparation is an essential element to ensure subsequent coating success.
-Surface preparation methods are used to remove surface contaminants such as scale, rust, oxide edges caused by the manufacturing process together with existing coatings and we are able to offer a variety of both mechanical and chemical preparation methods that include those mentioned on the right.
+Surface preparation methods are used to remove surface contaminants such as scale, rust, oxide edges caused by the manufacturing process together with existing coatings.
+We are able to offer a variety of both mechanical and chemical preparation methods that include those mentioned on the right.